tonarino/bomberman-of-the-hill/README.md

 # Bomberman Of The Hill

 Meetup attendees are tasked with training their bombermen to hold a hill.
-The longer its held, the bigger the score and bounty for taking them down!
+The longer it's held, the bigger the score and bounty for taking them down!

 # Instructions